Superannuation & Separation

 The first thing to know about superannuation in the family law context is that it is treated as a special type of property under the Family Law Act.
-It is an asset, that is held in trust until you have met a condition for it’s release and it is always taken into account when considering a division of property in family law.
+It is an asset held in trust until you have met a condition for it’s release.
+It is always taken into account when considering a division of property in family law.

-Does that mean super is considered as cash in the family law property settlement?
+Does that mean superannuation is considered as cash in the family law property settlement?

 No. Super splitting will not make the super into a cash asset.
 It remains subject to the applicable superannuation laws and is generally transferred from one super account to another.
 For example, from the member’s account to the non-member’s account.

 What is the process to transferring super as a result of relationship breakdown?